Izya12/hh-ru-raise-bot/README.md

 ## Usage
 1) Clone
-2) Create Your own secret keys for GitHub Actions: LOGIN and KEY
+2) Create Your own secret keys for GitHub Actions to login into HH.RU: LOGIN and KEY

 Everything is mission ready: Your resume will be raised every four hours on hh.ru automatically!